MarkOates/flare_gui/goals_for_0.6.5.md

 * Change DataAttr to Attributes (this is actually an AllegroFlare feature)

-* Clean up NotificationBubble files
+* Clean up NotificationBubble files (perhaps shift it over to dev_sandbox)

 Unimplemented goals since version (0.6.2)